Brain Injury Lawyer & Traumatic Brain Injury Attorney

 - Medication to treat emotional distress or mental disorder

 Additionally, TBIs can cause various types of disabilities.
-In the best-case scenario, victims can suffer from a temporary disability and recovered completely following therapy.
-However, not everyone is so lucky, and TBIs could potentially leave you permanently disabled.
+In the best-case scenario, victims suffer from a temporary disability and recover completely following therapy.
+However, not everyone is so lucky; TBIs could permanently leave you disabled.

 - Cognitive impairment